SE-AirMouse/AirMouse/retrain/readme.md

 because of some technical problems, the result didnt go very well

-so the version now is still using mediapipe for hand recognizing
+so the main version of air mouse now is still using mediapipe ONLY

-I will try my best to train a better one that can solve the golve issue ouob
+We will try our best to train a better one that can solve the golve issue

--- Mingyee
+# how to use

+run `run.py`

+notice that the controling script is not combined into `run.py` yet

+so you have to add it before using it to control ur mouse